shivannis/xandr-docs-public/xandr-docs/articles/invest/managing-notification-recipients.md

 # Microsoft Invest - Managing notification recipients

-From the Member menu, you can control who receives email notifications from Xandr for various alerts, including creative audit, object limit, inventory deactivation, and toolbar flag alerts using your notification settings.
+From the Member menu, you can control who receives email notifications from Microsoft Advertising for various alerts, including creative audit, object limit, inventory deactivation, and toolbar flag alerts using your notification settings.

 > [!TIP]
 > If you need multiple team members to receive notifications, you might want to create an email list that you can manage internally and use a single address for notification emails.
 For example, `notification@yourcompany.com` could include multiple internal team members, and you could adjust notification recipients by adding them to, or removing them from, the main `notification@yourcompany.com` list.
 You wouldn't have to make any additional changes within your notification settings.